- Labia come in all shapes, sizes, and colors.

 Are there any risks with having a labioplasty?

 Labioplasty is usually done with general anesthesia.
 Although very low, there are some risks involved with the medicine that is used to put a patient to sleep.
 We are not sure how much the labia affect sensation, so having surgery may impact how some women feel during sex.
 Ask your health care provider to explain what the risks are.
 Other possible risks include bleeding, infection, possible breakdown of the stitches and/or scarring around the labia and/or need for more surgery.
 If you are considering a labioplasty, ask if the clitoral hood (skin covering the clitoris) will be affected.
 Sometimes there can be scar tissue that may make future sexual activity painful.
 Also, it’s possible that the results may not be what you expected.
-Anyone who has a labioplasty should follow their health care provider’s instructions after surgery to lower the chance of any complications from happening.
+Anyone who has a labioplasty should follow their health care provider’s instructions after surgery to lower the chance of any complications.